Generic Name: oseltamivir (os el TAM ih veer)

 It is dangerous to purchase oseltamivir on the Internet or from vendors outside of the United States.
 The sale and distribution of medicines outside the U.S. does not comply with safe-use regulations of the Food and Drug Administration (FDA).
 These medications may contain dangerous ingredients, or may not be distributed by a licensed pharmacy.
 Samples of "Tamiflu" purchased on the Internet have been found to contain cloxacillin, a type of antibiotic that can have dangerous side effects in people who are allergic to penicillin.
 For more information, contact the U.S. Food and Drug Administration (FDA) or visit www.fda.gov/buyonlineguide.

 Oseltamivir may also be used for purposes not listed in this medication guide.

 Oseltamivir should not be used in place of getting a yearly flu shot.
 The Centers for Disease Control recommends an annual flu shot to help protect you each year from new strains of influenza virus.
 You can get a flu shot even while using oseltamivir.

-You should not use this medication if you are allergic to oseltamivir.
+You should not use oseltamivir if you are allergic to it.

 heart disease or chronic lung disease;